Showing posts with label Grade 8. Grade 10. Grade 12 Exams. Show all posts

 The 2020 and 2021 Grade 10 and Grade 12 Online exam results were released a week after the announcement was made by the Department of Education.

 The MyPNGExamresults website mentioned the 3rd of December 2020 was the release date.
 However, our update indicated that the actual results were released on the 10th of December 2020 and 2021.
-There was a delay of 1 week but it all went well in the end.
+There was a delay of 1 week.

 Check out the dates for this year, here.